bfox140/Water_Sampler_Visualization/README.md

 The water sampler, adapted from the open-source Niskin3D design, was tested for mechanical efficiency and performance in collecting biological water quality parameters.
 Specifically, chlorophyll concentrations were used as a key indicator to assess whether the sampler produced comparable results to traditional manual methods.

-Results indicated that the novel sampler achieved an average sampling efficiency of 98.7% with a 10% misfire rate.
+Results showed that the novel sampler achieved an average sampling efficiency of 98.7% with a 10% misfire rate.
 Preliminary field testing showed that chlorophyll concentrations collected using the sampler were broadly consistent with those obtained through manual sampling, with differences between methods around 5 µg/L.
 Although the sample size was small, these results demonstrate the potential for low-cost autonomous water samplers to enable wider environmental monitoring without significant loss of data quality.